Dr. Johnson is the owner and Director of Behavioral Health Services of Atlanta, LLC.

 For over ten years, I’ve had the chance to work with children, adolescents, and adults.
 My wide range of experience includes:

 - Developing strategies to address problematic behaviors of typically developing and children with special needs

 - Assisting teenagers in identifying and expressing their needs

 - Helping adults who struggle with anxiety, depression, self-esteem issues, grief, and other life stressors

 I earned a Bachelor’s Degree in Early Childhood Education with an emphasis on Special Education from Arkansas State University.
 Afterward, I pursued a Master’s Degree in Counseling from Harding University.

-I earned my Doctorate of Behavioral Health from Arizona State University where I completed doctoral research to explore the influence of weekly behavioral intervention techniques on symptoms of stress in parents of children diagnosed with a developmental delay.
+I earned my Doctorate of Integrative Behavioral Health from Arizona State University where I completed my doctoral research exploring the influence of weekly behavioral intervention techniques on symptoms of stress in parents of children diagnosed with a developmental delay.